A Campus in the Heart of the City

 - The automobile industry: Peugeot-PSA, Renault and Toyota

-- The food industry: Bonduelle, Lesaffre and Leroux
+- The food industry: Bonduelle, Lesaffre, Leroux and Roquette

 Today, Lille is one of the most visited cities in France for short trips.
 Since Lille’s 2004 success as the European Capital of Culture, every two years a new cultural event is organised on modernity and embracing different world cultures: the Lille 3,000.